amalon/hoganfam-trains/README.md

 ```
 [+train:left]
 animate reset
-doors
+doors_r
 1.0 2.0
 ```

-This particular example activates for trains coming from the left (so would be appropriate for the right end of the platform), and activates the door open and close animation at 1.0x speed after a delay of 2.0 seconds.
+This particular example activates for trains coming from the left of the sign (so would be appropriate for the right end of the platform), and activates the right side door open and close animation at 1.0x speed after a delay of 2.0 seconds.

 You can tune the 2 second delay so that the doors open soon after stopping.
 See train information above for recommended values.